AirshipCMS/Docs/02-Quickstart-Guide.md

 ```

 **Slow Install**
-Developers that want to see exactly what tools are being installed can read and follow the instructions at <span class="code">install.airshipcms.io</span>.
+Developers that want to see exactly what tools are being installed can read and follow the instructions at `install.airshipcms.io`.

 Links:
 - install.airshipcms.io